sondresj/jasc/README.md

 ## Features
 * Circular Dependency detection
 * Lazy loading of services
-    * the Service callback is called once when the service is resolved
+    * the Service callback function is called once when the service is resolved
 * Services are served as properties on the container

 ## Usage